-301. In referring to singular nouns of different gender we may (1) use pronouns of different gender, (2) use a pronoun of the masculine gender, or else (3) change the form of the sentence.
+316. In referring to singular nouns of different gender we may (1) use pronouns of different gender, (2) use a pronoun of the masculine gender, or else (3) change the form of the sentence.
 Thus, we may say -

-Every boy or girl may keep his or her books, or Every boy or girl may keep his books, or All the boys and girls may keep their books.
+Every boy or girl may keep what he or she has earned, or Every boy or girl may keep what he has earned, or All the boys and girls may keep what they have earned.

-It is wrong, of course, to say, - Every boy or girl may keep their books.
+It is wrong, of course, to say, - Every boy or girl may keep what they have earned.
 If there were a singular pronoun that could refer to either males or females, we might not be tempted so often to use "they" incorrectly.

-Exercise 158. - Read these sentences, supplying a suitable pronoun, and giving a reason for your choice, according to § 300.
+Exercise 176. - Read these sentences, supplying a suitable pronoun, and giving a reason for your choice.
 Thus:

-Neither Henry nor Thomas had paid his fare.
+Neither Henry nor Thomas has paid what he owes.

-The singular pronoun his must be used to represent the singular nouns "Henry" and "Thomas" which are connected by "nor," and hence are to be taken separately.
+The singular pronoun he must be used to represent the singular nouns "Henry" and "Thomas" which are connected by "nor," and hence are to be taken separately.

-- 1. Neither the lawyer nor the physician will give -- services.
-2. If thy hand or thy foot offend thee, cut -- off.
-3. Where can I buy a good horse or farm, if I want --?
-4. Neither Alfred nor Ellen recited -- lesson perfectly.
-5. No man nor woman ever hurt -- health in this way. - 302.
-Collective nouns while singular in form are either singular or plural in meaning, and hence are represented sometimes by a singular and sometimes by a plural pronoun.
+Neither the lawyer nor the physician has all the practice - could desire.
+If thy hand or thy foot offend thee, cut - off.
+Where can I buy a good horse or farm, if I want -?
+4. Neither Alfred nor Ellen recited the lesson as well as - might.
+5. No man nor woman ever had all the good fortune - hoped to have.

+317. Collective nouns while singular in form are either singular or plural in meaning, and hence are represented sometimes by a singular and sometimes by a plural pronoun.
 When we say -

-The committee has made its report,
+The committee has reported as it thought wise,

 we speak of the action of one body.
-In
+In -

-The jury were divided in their opinion,
+The jury were divided in the opinions they formed,